-Celebrate awards season with the best movies on Hulu in February 2021.
-Hulu is the place to watch Nomadland online, so you can check out the Golden Globe-nominated drama starring Frances McDormand.
+Celebrate awards season with the best movies on Hulu in March 2021.
+Hulu is the place to watch Nomadland online, so you can check out one of the frontrunners of the Oscar nominations 2021.
+And witness Andra Day's transformation into an iconic singer in The United States vs Billie Holiday.

-But that's just one of hundreds of movies on Hulu.
-The streaming service's library is full of great films.
+But that's just a couple of the hundreds of great movies on Hulu.
+The streaming service's library is full of excellent films.
 With the best movies on Hulu, you won't miss going to theater.
 What's better than having the cinematic experience from the comfort of your couch!

 Hulu is one of the best streaming services thanks to an impressive vault of award-winning originals, complete runs of popular TV shows and classic and recent film hits.
 There's truly something for everyone.